 Further reading: Why companies hire management consultants

-McKinsey, Accenture, Monitor…what’s the difference between different consulting firms?
+McKinsey, Accenture, Monitor…what’s the difference between different management consulting firms?

 The consulting industry can be segmented accordingly: